anisakansa/WP-XPL0IT/README.md

 ![changethem](https://user-images.githubusercontent.com/48758770/159557338-a6aeb6a6-964a-4145-9a88-c38b646c75f2.png)
 ### If a screenshot is not clear enough, the bot will not work.
 Make sure the screenshot is sharp enough.
 Do not apply any other filenames, this will cause the bot to not work:
+### The bot get the coordinates on where to click on the screen by the screenshot images, be sure they are sharp enough otherwise it miss clicks.
 - ak.png =  Take a screenshot from a SPECIFIC SHELL file and replace the screenshot in ``bot_photos/ak.png`` with it.
 - desktop.png =  Take a screenshot from a how your Desktop logo looks like in file explorer and save it in ``bot_photos/desktop.png``
 - exploit.png =  Take a screenshot from a how the WP-XPL0IT file looks like on your PC ``bot_photos/exploit.png``